-Enterprises emitting 10,000 metric tons or more of carbon dioxide equivalents (CO2e) annually are required to report their GHG emissions, as long as their emissions have not been lower than this level over four consecutive years.
-The reports must be filled by June 1 at the latest for GHG emissions for the previous calendar year.
+Enterprises operating an establishment that emits 10,000 metric tons or more of carbon dioxide equivalents (CO2e) annually are required to report their GHG emissions, as long as their emissions have not been lower than this level over four consecutive years.
+An enterprise that purchases electricity produced outside Québec, except electricity produced in the territory of a partner entity or a province or territory of Canada, for its own consumption or for sale in Québec must also report the emissions attributable to the production of that electricity.
+The reports must be filed by June 1 at the latest for GHG emissions for the previous calendar year.
 Every person or municipality operating an enterprise that distributes more than 200 litres of fuels and combustibles annually must report all these GHG emissions to the Minister of Sustainable Development, the Environment, and the Fight against Climate Change.
 The GHG emissions calculation and application of the reporting threshold are determined separately for each establishment owned by an enterprise.

-Also, enterprises that report emissions greater than or equal to 25,000 metric tons of CO2e are required to have their emissions report verified by an independent and ISO 14065-certified verification organization.
+Also, enterprises subject to the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances that report emissions greater than or equal to 25,000 metric tons of CO_2 e are required to have their emissions report verified by an independent and ISO 14065-certified verification organization.
 These verification reports must be sent to the Minister by June 1, at the latest, following the end of the year in which the emissions were reported.